iadvize/documentation/Documentation.md

 | createdAt | Creation date of you bot | String |  | ISO 8601 |
 | updatedAt | Last modification date of your bot| String |  | ISO 8601 |

-##### Get operator availability strategies
+##### Get bot availability strategies (endpoint)

-Bot is ready and should be made available accordingly to this strategy and distributions rules.
+Bot is ready and should be available accordingly to the availability strategy and distributions rules.

 ** Request - GET /availability-strategies **